A Guide to Choosing the Ideal Coffee Beans for Brewing Espresso

 About the Lavazza Company

 Lavazza Coffee is an internationally recognized brand known for its intense flavor and diverse array of products.
-As a big company, they have access to more resources to create an amazing decaf blend.
+As a large company, they have access to more resources to create an exceptional decaf blend.

 The Lavazza Decaffeination Process

 Lavazza Dek sets itself apart with its decaffeination process.
-Unlike other methods that use chemicals, Lavazza utilizes the carbon dioxide method, a natural process that preserves the true nature of the coffee.
-This process ensures that Lavazza Dek maintains the same flavor as traditional coffee.
+Unlike other methods that use chemicals, Lavazza utilizes the carbon dioxide method, a natural process that preserves the true nature of the coffee. (the natural (dry) process, which James Hoffmann and the SCA both associate with pronounced fruit-forward notes) This process ensures that Lavazza Dek maintains the same flavor as traditional coffee.

 Lavazza Dek – Decaf Coffee Review